 Forgetting to register their brand is probably the most common mistake made by international companies entering the Chinese market.
 Ten years ago, this issue already caused big MNCs launching consumer products in China plenty of headaches.
-Newcomers seem not to have learned much from their predecessors seeing that the latest wave of foreign companies to entering China still often forget to register their names and brands – after which they turn to us to resolve this critical issue.
+Newcomers seem not to have learned much from their predecessors seeing that the latest wave of foreign companies entering China still often forget to register their names and brands – after which they turn to us to resolve this critical issue.

 Naivety can be costly

 Many still think that their status in the West and the fact that they have been around for many years will protect them in China.
-Others are under the impression that registering their name and brand in Europa or other countries will be sufficient to enjoy rights in China and legally conduct business.
+Others are under the impression that registering their name and brand in Europe or other countries will be sufficient to enjoy rights in China and legally conduct business.
 Unfortunately, this is rarely the case.
 This naivety is why we had seen many reputable companies having to pay up tens of thousands (and sometimes millions) of Euros, to obtain the right to use their ‘own’ brand in China after others managed to register it before they did.

 Avoid this mistake!
-To enjoy the full trademark protection in China, you need to register the name of your business and the brands of products and services at the China Trademark Office (CTMO).
-We know dozens of companies that are currently active in China without having a proper registration.
+To enjoy full trademark protection in China, you need to register the name of your business and the brands of products and services at the China Trademark Office (CTMO).
+We know dozens of companies that are currently active in China without having proper registration.

-Often, when they start working with partners, agents or distributors who they trust, only to find out that their Chinese partner has registered ‘their’ trademark in its name or that of a relative or third party, forcing their foreign counterpart to remain partnering with them.
+Often, they start working with partners, agents or distributors who they trust, only to find out that their Chinese partner has registered ‘their’ trademark in its name or that of a relative or third party, forcing their foreign counterpart to remain partnering with them.
 Things can even get crazier – and with even more damaging results.
-We have seen cases in which a Chinese partner sued the gullible international business for using its ‘own’ name in China.
+We have seen cases in which a Chinese partner sued a gullible international business for using its ‘own’ name in China.
 Our advice is, therefore: never leave the registration in the hands of your Chinese counterpart.
 Do it yourself, ASAP!

 First to file